 - The surgeon performs the robotic prostatectomy while sitting at the console, manipulating the hand controls and viewing the operation live through the da Vinci Insite Vision System.
 This is more comfortable for the surgeon and reduces operating fatigue, a known hindrance in open surgery.
 The robotic prostatectomy is completed with the removal of the da Vinci instruments and closure of the small incisions in the abdomen with sutures.

 Dr. Samadi’s patient testimonials

 and media coverage

 attest to his robotic prostate surgery and prostate cancer treatment expertise.
 He has performed over 5,200 robotic prostate procedures.

 The majority of Dr. Samadi’s da Vinci robotic prostatectomy patients are discharged within 24 hours of their surgery.
 For most patients, Dr. Samadi’s use of the da Vinci Surgical System for robotic prostate surgery provides superior benefits over traditional open or laparoscopic prostatectomy, including*:

 - Quicker return to normal activity

 - Shorter hospitalization (most patients go home the next day)

-- Reduced risk of incontinence and impotence
+- Reduced risk of complications such as incontinence and impotence

 - Less blood loss and fewer transfusions